 Where to retire in Thailand — compared like a legal advisor, not a travel blog

-By Eksiam Chaisorn, Thai legal expert · Member of the Thai Bar Association · Updated July 2026
+By Eksiam Chaisorn, Legal Consultant · Updated July 2026

 Travel blogs rank retirement towns by beaches and café prices.
 After enough client emergencies, we rank them by four things that decide how your eighties actually go: hospital quality within 30 minutes, immigration office temperament, community when you're alone, and exit liquidity if you bought property.